Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

 In this subsection, we shall compute the positivity bounds on $\beta_1$ in conjunction with the bounds on $\gamma_0$, the coefficient of the ${\cal R}^{(3)}$ term, \be \mc{L} \supset \sqrt{-g} \( \, \f{\bi_1}{2!} \phi {\cal G} + \f{\gi_0}{3!} {\cal R}^{(3)} \)\,. \ee At times, the specific structure of EFT amplitudes may lead to additional constraints in the sum rules.
 The case of $\gamma_0$ and $\beta_1$ provides a good example.
 In the tree level EFT amplitudes, some coefficients are non-negative because they are of the form of $\beta_1^2$ or $\gamma_0^2$.
 These forms come from squares of 3-leg vertices in the amplitudes, as the Lagrangian terms with coefficient $\beta_1$ and $\gamma_0$ can generate 3-leg vertices.
 However, the corresponding right hand side terms in the sum rules do not automatically enforce such positivity.
 So we can take these extra constraints into account when handling the sum rules with $\beta_1^2$ and $\gamma_0^2$.
 Ignoring them erroneously weakens the bounds on the other coefficients.
 (For the Newton's constant ${1}/{M_P^2}$, on the other hand, there is no need to impose its positivity in our formalism, as its positivity is implied by the sum rules.)

 We will be interested in bounds on $\gamma_0$ and $\beta_1$, agnostic about $\alpha$.
-As discussed in the previous subsection, this means that we can not use the $c^{00}_{P_X,\ell,\mu}$ containing sum rules and as well as the sum rules that inevitably lead to inclusion of the $c^{00}_{P_X,\ell,\mu}$ containing sum rules in order to satisfy positive linear matrix inequalities in the SDP.
+As discussed in the previous subsection, this means that we can not use the sum rules containing $c^{00}_{P_X,\ell,\mu}$, as well as the sum rules that rely on $c^{00}_{P_X,\ell,\mu}$ to satisfy \eref{BposCon}.
 This means that we will only use improved dispersive sum rules (\ref{F22211}-\ref{F22224}), (\ref{F21211}-\ref{F21214}) and (\ref{F22112}-\ref{F22114}).
 Additionally, we also use some forward-limit sum rules to improve the numerical convergence in the large $\ell$ and finite $\mu$ region.
 Another {\it ad hoc} trick to improve the numerics in this region is to use both sum rules with helicities $\mathbb{1322}$ and $\mathbb{1232}$.
 This will include more null constraints in the SDP, given that our numerical implementation truncates the sum rules at a finite order of $k$ (see \eref{mainsumRule}).

 To determine the boundary of the positivity region, we can make use of angular optimization.
 To this end, we parametrize $\gamma_0$ and $\beta_1$ as follows

 Then, for a given $\theta$, the optimization program for bounds on $\gamma_0$ and $\beta_1$ outputs a quadratic inequality of $r$, which gives a bound on $r$; going through sufficiently many $\theta$, we get a 2D bound in the $\gamma_0$-$\beta_1$ plane.
 However, this is not an optimization problem directly solvable by the {\tt SDPB} package, because both $r$ and $r^2$ are present in the inequality.
 Nevertheless, for phenomenological interesting cases (for which the IR logarithm $\log({\Lambda}/{m_{\rm IR}})$ is not too small), we can drop the linear term in the $r$ inequality, and then the problem becomes directly solvable by {\tt SDPB} for a given $\theta$.
 If we want to improve the accuracy of the bound with the linear $r$ terms, we can use the above result as an initial background solution $r_*$ of the quadratic $r$ inequality and seek a linear perturbative improvement $\delta r$ on top of it: